By Leanna Barrett, Head of Liberty Woodland School

 At Liberty Woodland School, we’re proud to be part of this shift.
 We’re a progressive, independent school offering a purposeful alternative to traditional education, one that’s academically robust, emotionally intelligent, and grounded in the real world.

-What Progressive Education Really Means
+What Does Progressive Education Look Like?

 Progressive education begins with the child.
-That doesn’t mean lower standards, it means higher relevance.
+That doesn’t mean lower standards; it means higher relevance.
 It means meeting children where they are, giving them real ownership of their learning, and holding them to expectations that are meaningful rather than mechanical.

 At Liberty Woodland School, we focus on depth over coverage.
 Our children explore ideas through discussion, experience, and inquiry.
 They’re encouraged to think critically, to ask better questions, and to make connections across subjects and the wider world.